 On this page

-SHS clients aged 10 and over are reported in the SHSC with problematic drug and/or alcohol use if, at the beginning of or during support, the client provided any of the following information:
+SHS clients aged 10 and over are considered to have problematic drug and/or alcohol use if, at the beginning of or during support, the client provided any of the following information:

 The identification of clients with problematic drug and/or alcohol use may be current or recent; referring to issues at presentation, just prior to receiving support or at least once in the 12 months prior to support.